 All employees are paid semi-monthly, on the fifteenth and the last working day of the month.
-By filling out a card in the payroll department, members may have their checks deposited in the bank of their choice.
-State law prohibits any advance in salary.
+All faculty members must participate in direct deposit.
+Forms are available in the Benefits Office or Payroll Office to have their checks deposited in the bank of their choice.
+State law prohibits any advance in salary